suraj-geddam/sgsn-project/README.md

 # COMS 4995 (Deep Learning) Project
 ## RL Models for Poker

-First, install the torch implementation of RLCard by the following command (from the RLCard instructions):
+Make sure you have torch installed.
+Then, navigate to the rlcard directory and install RLcard by the following command:
 ```
-pip3 install rlcard[torch]
+sudo python setup.py install
 ```
 Then, to run the training and evaluation script, use
 ```